LeviJunior1/Find-your-Fire-Extinguisher/README.md

 # Find your Fire Extinguisher

 ## Goal

-Learning nuxt and your features
+Nuxt and your features in a landpage seo

 ## State project